DavinChurch/SQLFns/README.md

 # Repository Organization

-This is a member of the APLTree project at https://github.com/aplteam/apltree.
+This is a member of the [APLTree project](https://github.com/aplteam/apltree) and is also available via the [Tatin package manager](https://github.com/aplteam/Tatin).

 ## The Distribution Directory

 This directory contains a workspace copy of the code for those that desire that form.
 However, it is expected that most distribution will be done with the individual source code text files in the Source directory.
+A namespace script is also available here for those that prefer that distribution mechanism.

 ## The Documentation Directory